steveshogren/hugo-blog/content/post/next-book.md

 Same for the family of Java, C++, C#, or VB.NET.
 One of those is plenty.

-Instead shoot for languages that will really beef up your thought process.
+Instead aim for languages that will really expand your thought process.
 I like the advice given by <a href="http://norvig.com/21-days.html">Peter Norvig</a>:

          "Learn at least a half dozen programming languages.
 Include one language that supports class abstractions (like Java or C++), one that